Franck1333/TravelKit_RPI/README.md

 dot3k_affichage_temps_système.py 	: Launch the feature "temps" in the folder "General" and display the system time

-light_blue_cyan.py 			: Put a Swagg Cyan colors for the light of the Screen to be more readable
+light_blue_cyan.py 			: Put a Swagg Cyan color for the light of the Screen to be more readable

 nettoyage_du_cache.py 			: Delete the Python Cache files (*.pyc)